igor725/cserver-api/docs/Lua/Libraries/world.md

 # world
-Allows you to interact with the world.
+Allows you to interact with the worlds.

 ## Functions